awsdocs/amazon-sumerian-user-guide/doc-source/entities-script.md

-# The Amazon Sumerian Script Component<a name="entities-script"></a>
+# Amazon Sumerian Script Component<a name="entities-script"></a>

 You can add scripts to any entity\.
 A script component can contain multiple scripts\.
 Scripts run in order from top to bottom and you can adjust the order in the script component properties\.

-To support re\-use, you add an instance of a script to the script component, not the script itself\.
+To support reuse, you add an instance of a script to the script component, not the script itself\.
 The instance contains the state and parameters of the script, letting you add multiple instances of the same script with different behavior on each, based on the arguments provided\.

 **Properties**

-+ **Enabled** – clear the checkbox to disable a script\.
++ **Enabled** – Clear the check box to disable a script\.

-+ **Instance of** – each script instance in the list has a reference to the script it is using\.
-Choosing the script will take you to the scripts' own panel\.
++ **Instance of** – Each script instance in the list has a reference to the script it is using\.
+Choose a script to go to the script's own panel\.

-+ **Parameters** – any parameters defined in the script's [`parameters` array](scripting-parameters.md) appear here\.
++ **Parameters** – Any parameters defined in the script's [`parameters` array](scripting-parameters.md) appear here\.
 Adjust the values to customize the behavior of this script instance\.

-To structure your parameters, you can store them in JSON file\.
+To structure your parameters, you can store them in a JSON file\.
 Start by defining the parameters in the script itself\.
 Then add the JSON file and reference it from the script settings\.

 **Example Script with JSON parameter**